eficode-academy/oidc-oauth2-katas/protecting-apis.md

-Add the above function to the API and modify the `GET` for object-by-id function to only allow access given one of the roles you assigned users.
+Add the above function to the API and modify the `GET` for object-by-id function to only allow access given one of the roles you assigned users (around line 54).
 You may even combine the scope and role access restrictions with something like:

 ```node